guenin/SwiftClassMethodCollision/README.md

 SwiftClassMethodCollision
 =========================

+**Update:** As of Swift 1.2, this code produces a compilation error instead of a segfault.

 This project illustrates a bug in swift 1.1 that causes a segmentation fault.

 Creating a class with a method of the same name of the class, that returns an instance of the class, causes a segmentation fault when compiling.